Alfred Dolamore (1835-1910) – death in the canal

 Alfred Dolamore was baptised on 15 February 1835 in Abbots Langley, Hertfordshire, to parents David Dolamore and Mary Ann Walker.
 He was brought up in and around nearby Leavesden.

-He was working as an agricultural labourer at the time of the 1851 census but he later followed his father and others in the wider family in becoming a carpenter.
+He was working as an agricultural labourer at the time of the 1851 Census but he later followed his father and others in the wider family in becoming a carpenter.
 He married Elizabeth on 11 October 1856 at All Saints Church in Leavesden, the parish given as the location of her birth in various census returns.
-The marriage record lists her as Elizabeth Dollamore, so was she a cousin?
+The marriage record listed her as Elizabeth Dollamore, so was she a first cousin?
 Alfred’s father David had a brother called James, and his daughter Elizabeth’s birth year matches Alfred’s wife’s age.
-However, on the marriage record her father’s name is not given, suggesting she may have been illegitimate.
-I doubt the recording of her surname is a transcription error as she signed her name as “Elizabeth Dollamore” and there is a witness “Thomas Dollamore”, potentially one of her brothers born in 1829.
-So they probably were cousins…
+However, on the marriage record her father’s name was not given, suggesting she may have been illegitimate.
+I doubt the recording of her surname was a transcription error as she signed her name as “Elizabeth Dollamore” and there was a witness “Thomas Dollamore”, potentially one of her brothers born in 1829.
+So they probably were first cousins, which wasn’t illegal.
+Interestingly, several of their children were later admitted to hospital as “imbeciles” in the terrible language of the time.
+Was this because they were so closely related, leading to an increased risk of birth defects?

 The family lived locally for several years, with the census of 1871 recording them at Butchers Yard in Watford with their children.
-By the 1881 census they’d moved to Backwalls North in Stafford, where Alfred continued to work as a carpenter.
+By the 1881 census they’d moved north to Backwalls North in Stafford, Staffordshire, where Alfred continued to work as a carpenter.
+By 1891 they’d moved to Eastgate Street in the city.

 It was reported that Alfred had left Stafford Workhouse on a day’s leave on 10 January to visit his daughter Amelia Cotterill in Rowley Grove, but that he had then disappeared.
 A stick and cap was found the following day on the river bank close to the Corporation Sanitary Depot but the police had been unable to recover any body during several days of dragging the river.